83. 6 Unexpected ways on how to nail your next job interview (Executive presence part 2)May 24, 2021

 In any case, remember to dress appropriately for the industry and the occasion, even if the interview is being held in your living room via Zoom!
 Executive presence means you are neat and well-groomed, and you know what you wear for the job you are going for.
 If you are not sure, that's part of your interview preparation!

 For example, if you dress in a suit when meeting operations people at a factory, that may not be the best attire.
 While the suit might have the right dress code for a meeting at head office, it will make you stand out negatively in the factory setting.
-Your interviewer may read it as "he didn't really understand our culture, and that was a key part of this role."
+Your interviewer may read it as "he didn't understand our culture, and that was a key part of this role."
 So even if the interview is done online, find out who is interviewing you and dress for them.

 The color of your clothes is critical as well.
 In Australia, the US, Canada, and the UK, I always recommend navy blue as a color that inspires trust.
 I do not recommend dressing in a black suit.
 Black looks a lot like you're going to an event or a wedding and is not appropriate for a corporate job interview.
 I would stay away from high contrast in colors, such as navy and red, opting for low contrasting combinations, like navy bly and light blue.
 However, I'm very conscious that this blog and The Job Hunting Podcast reach out to professionals worldwide.
 So, make sure that you have to adapt this advice to your culture.

 Some people adopt open and engaging body language very naturally, and some people don't.
 My advice is that you start learning where you fall on that spectrum, so you can make adjustments and use your body language to help you amplify your message.
-You might need to train and practice for that because it really helps you connect with your audience.
+You might need to train and practice for that because it helps you connect with your audience.

 For example, in the now-famous Meghan Markle and Oprah interview, they sit in the same way, holding their hand on their faces exactly in the same fashion.
 One nods when the other one nods.
 That body language mirroring shows that they're very connected.
 When people are interested in one another, researchers have found that they tend to mimic each other's movements and gestures.

-When you're doing video job interviews, it's good to be mindful of your body language in relation to others, even during a video call.
-At the very least, have a body language that showcases your openness and willingness to engage.
+When you're doing video job interviews, it's good to be mindful of your body language about others, even during a video call.
+At the very least, have body language that showcases your openness and willingness to engage.
 You can do so by using your posture and using your hands?
 Let your torso and hands help you tell a story.
 You can also learn this, and many professionals do take lessons before presenting in public forums like TED talks.
 When you watch a ted talk now, like this one, be mindful of the presenter's body language and how it is making you engage more (or less) with their story.

 The interview - and assessing your fit for the role - begins before you start answering questions.
 Do you make solid eye contact?
 Is your handshake firm?
 Do you exude energy and confidence right from the start?